The Finite State MAC with Cooperative Encoders and Delayed CSI: The Vector Gaussian FSM-MAC with Diagonal Channel Transfer Matrices, Conferencing and Delayed CSI

 The corresponding capacity region for the analogous setting with a common message can be obtained from Theorem \ref{conf_cap} by taking:

-where $\widetilde{R}_0$ denotes the common message rate, and $\widetilde{R}_1$ and $\widetilde{R}_2$ denote the rates of the private messages (according to the common message channel definition in Subsection \ref{CommonDef}).
+where $\tilde{R}_0$ denotes the common message rate, and $\tilde{R}_1$ and $\tilde{R}_2$ denote the rates of the private messages (according to the common message channel definition in Section \ref{CommonDef}).
 The result is summarized in the following Corollary.